wilsonliaows/docs/connectors/infusionsoft.md

 # Infusionsoft
-Primarily for small businesses, [Infusionsoft](https://www.infusionsoft.com/) offers a variety of functions for sales, marketing, and CRM.

-Connecting Infusionsoft to Workato would allow users to better organize the information stored in Infusionsoft as well as call up and update that information automatically whenever a specified action is done.
+[Infusionsoft](https://www.infusionsoft.com/) is an email marketing and sales platform that enables sales and marketing automation for small businesses.

+Via Workato, you can integrate Infusionsoft with other business apps uses by your organization, such as ERP or accounting apps, to sync invoice or customer data.

+## API version
+The Infusionsoft connector uses the [XML-RPC API](https://developer.infusionsoft.com/docs/xml-rpc/), with the base URL `https://api.infusionsoft.com/crm/xmlrpc/v1`, and [OAuth2 authentication](https://developer.infusionsoft.com/authentication/).

+## Supported editions and versions
+Workato works with all Infusionsoft plans.

-## Infusionsoft : Payment plans
+## Working with the Infusionsoft connector

-### Payment plan details in Infusionsoft
+### Understanding payment plans

-Workato's **Get payment plan details** action via **Invoice ID** in Infusionsoft allows users to get specific details regarding certain subscription plans for an order.
+The **Get payment plan details by invoice ID** action in Infusionsoft allows users to get specific details regarding certain subscription plans for an order.

-Here are some examples in both Infusionsoft and Workato:

 To view a **Payment plan**, go to *Infusionsoft > View an order > Payment plans* :